thestanchion/thestanchion.github.io/_posts/2013-01-29-why-i-quite-like-luis-suarez.markdown

 date: 2013-01-29T10:00:36.000+00:00
 categories: premier-league
 hero: suarez-2.jpg
+author: Ash
+subtitle: If you know that I’m a Man United fan this might come as a surprise, but I’m actually in the minority who actually doesn’t have a problem with Luis Suarez, as a player.
+In fact, I actually quite like most of the things he does on the pitch.
+hero_source: huffingtonpost.co.uk

 ---
 Sure, he’s so horse-faced that he’d be a decent each-way shout in the National, and he has a bit of the racist about him, but you can’t argue with his footballing ability.
 I’d have him in my side any day of the week.